abuhurayrasyam/abuhurayrasyam/README.md

 - 🔨 Building secure and scalable full-stack web applications
 - 🧩 Implementing RESTful APIs and integrating third-party services
-- 🛡️ Practicing Penetration Testing using Burp Suite and Acunetix
+- 🛡️ Performing VAPT using Burp Suite and Acunetix to enhance the security of developed applications

 ---